outSH/cactus/examples/cactus-example-discounted-asset-trade/README.md

 ## Abstract

-Cactus discounted-asset-trade is a sample application that adds employee discounts to the original Cactus cartrade.
-In this application, when the users transfer the car ownership in the cactus cartrade, they present their employee proofs to the rent-a-car company to receive an employee discount.
+Cactus discounted-asset-trade is a sample application that calculates asset cost based on customer type.
+In this application, when the users transfer the asset ownership in the cactus discounted-asset-trade, they present their employee proofs to the asset-owner company to receive an employee discount.
 We implement the employee proofs by proofs on Hyperledger Indy.
-Car ownership is represented by a [asset-transfer-basic](https://github.com/hyperledger/fabric-samples/tree/release-2.2/asset-transfer-basic) chaincodetoken on Hyperledger Fabric, which can be exchanged for ETH currency on a private Ethereum blockchain.
+Asset ownership is represented by a [asset-transfer-basic](https://github.com/hyperledger/fabric-samples/tree/release-2.2/asset-transfer-basic) chaincodetoken on Hyperledger Fabric, which can be exchanged for ETH currency on a private Ethereum blockchain.
 This Business Logic Plugin (BLP) application controls a process from employee certification using Hyperledger Indy to payment using Ethereum.

 ![discounted-asset-trade image](./image/discounted-asset-trade-image.png)